ONLY ON 2: UPS 'Package Man' Comes To The Rescue When Heavy Package Falls On 4-Year-Old Oak Park Boy

 OAK PARK, Ill.
 (CBS) — The math just doesn’t work out – a 4-year-old boy is no match for a 97-pound box.

 Video shows that box crush little Max Pratt as he screams for help.
-But then, a hero comes running.READ MORE: Chicago Weather: Freeze Warning Midnight-9 a.m.
+But then, a hero comes running.READ MORE: Police: Man Wanted In Murder Of Jaslyn Adams, 7, Shot By Police On Eisenhower Expressway After Pursuit In Western Suburbs

 On Wednesday, CBS 2’s Jermont Terry reunited that rescuer and the suburban boy he saved.